paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-03-29-ron_burgundy.md

 ---
 {% include 'embed' with url %}

-Best news I've heard all year.
+Best news I’ve heard all year.